NamNamIoT/RAK3172_CANOPUS/README.md

 ####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
-You will be stronger after working through the next 12 examples.

 #### How to Use Digital I/O
 ##### Blink led